-Everyone knows Mark Richt loves Miami’s Turnover Chain, and there are plenty of schools which have either duplicated the idea or used it as inspiration for some other crazy but awesome tradition.
-It just will be hard for any team to top what the Hurricanes don on the sidelines each Saturday.
+Everyone knows head coach Mark Richt loves Miami’s Turnover Chain, and there are plenty of schools across the country which have either duplicated the idea or used it as inspiration for some other crazy but awesome celebration.
+It just will be hard for the college football world to beat the sideline prop the star Hurricanes defenders don each game day.

-Made by AJ The Jeweler, the 2017 Turnover Chain with the orange and green encrusted “U” featured 900 stones, was 5.5 inches and weighed 4.4 pounds.
-It was great and the Miami Hurricanes wore it often with 30 turnovers last season, from the opener against Bethune-Cookman to the Orange Bowl against Wisconsin.
+Made by AJ The Jeweler, the 2017 edition with the encrusted “U” featured 900 orange and green sapphire stones, was 5.5 inches, and weighed 4.4 pounds.
+It was great and the Miami Hurricanes wore the link chain often with 30 turnovers last season, from the opener against Bethune-Cookman to the Orange Bowl against Wisconsin.

-The new one featuring Sebastian the Ibis is 8.5 inches, has over 4,000 stones, and weighs 6.6 pounds.
+The new one featuring Sebastian the Ibis is 8.5 inches, has over 4,000 stones and weighs 6.6 pounds.
 Talk about a major upgrade.

-So how much did this cost?
-One guy is reporting it cost $98,456.
+So how much did the new chain cost?
+One guy reported a price tag of $98,456.